-Called "La Ciudad Amurallada," (The Wall City), San Juan was founded in 1521.
+Called "La Ciudad Amurallada," (The Walled City), San Juan was founded in 1521.
 In 1508 Juan Ponce de León founded the original settlement, Caparra, behind the almost landlocked harbor just to the west of the present metropolitan area.
 The settlement was abandoned and moved to the site of what is now called Old San Juan.
 San Juan is one of the biggest and best natural harbors in the Caribbean and is the second oldest city in the Americas.

 During our first day our Program Leader and a Puerto Rican architect will lead a full day walking tour through the narrow streets of Old San Juan to experience five centuries of Spanish Caribbean history.
 We will become acquainted with significant architectural features of the city, historical sites, forts, plazas, cultural centers, fountains, museums, and galleries and with Old San Juan lively people's cultural life and idiosyncrasy.

 In addition to our participation in the main venues of the San Sebastian Street Festival, we will expand on our understanding of Puerto Rican culture when will visit the Museum of Art of Puerto Rico, a modern five-story structure in a 1920 neo-classic building.
 The Museum supports Puerto Rico's 500 years old tradition in painting, sculpture, graphics, ceramics, folk art, photography and other contemporary media; nothing like art history to learn the history of a nation.
 In addition, we will get a glance at contemporary arts visiting the Puerto Rican Contemporary Art Museum.
 Founded in 1984, the Puerto Rican Museum of Contemporary Art was the result of collaboration between a number of generous artists and the civil society to create a collection of a variety of art forms and contemporary art expressions.

 To experience Puerto Rican dance and music we will explore night entertainment venues.